gallettilance/gallettilance.github.io/README.md

 ## Worksheets

 Every lecture is accompanied with a worksheet due 24h after lecture.
 To receive credit, you need to reasonably complete them reasonably well.
 There will be no partial credit for worksheets or late deadlines.
-These are meant to help you further develop practical skills learned in class.
+These are meant to help you further develop practical skills learned in class and only the highest 15 worksheet grades will count toward your grade (so about 7 or so will be dropped / optional).

+## Labs

+Labs will be dedicated to helping you with your project.
+Team Leads must attend labs to provide an update on the project which will count toward the project grade.
+Technical Experts (TEs) as well as TAs will be available during labs to help.

 ## Grading